What Language is This? Ask Your Tokenizer: Results

 \paragraph{Low-resource Regime.} We evaluate sample efficiency on WiLI by varying the training dataset size.\tiago{Table 1 seems to have quite mixed results, but all the extra experiments are on Wili in which we seem quite better.
 So maybe justifying why wili could be nice?} Concretely, we train each model on a subset of the WiLI training set, created by taking $K$ points from each language set. \textit{E.g.}, at $K=5$, there are a total of $5\times |\languages|$ data points in the entire training set; training subsets are the same for each model at a given value of $K$. \cref{fig:samples-accuracy}\tiago{Table 4 currently appears before Table 3.
 Maybe we should switch their order.} shows system accuracy as a function of $K$.
-Results show that \unilid dramatically outperforms \fasttext in the low-resource regime.
-With as few as 5 samples per language, \unilid achieves over 70\% accuracy, while \fasttext fails to generalize.
+Results show that \unilid dramatically outperforms \fasttext\footnote{We tuned \fasttext extensively for this setting but could not improve performance; the best configuration is reported here, with a subset of our sweep of \fasttext hyperparameters in \cref{app:fasttext_epochs}. } in the low-resource regime.
+With as few as 5 samples per language, \unilid achieves $\sim$70\% accuracy, while \fasttext fails to generalize.
 Performance remains strong even with fewer than 50 samples per language, highlighting the strength of \unilid in scenarios in which labeled data is scarce or expensive to obtain.
 We provide the values displayed in \cref{fig:samples-accuracy} in \cref{tab:samples-accuracy} in \cref{app:additional_results}.

-\paragraph{Out-of-domain Performance.} \cref{tab:tatoeba_udhr_comparison} evaluates generalization by training on Wikipedia (WiLI) and testing on short, noisy social media text (Tatoeba) and formal legal documents (UDHR). \unilid demonstrates superior domain robustness, \emph{more than doubling} the Macro F1 of \fasttext on Tatoeba (0.414 vs. 0.160).
+\paragraph{Out-of-domain Performance.} \cref{tab:tatoeba_udhr_comparison} evaluates generalization by training on Wikipedia (WiLI) and testing on short, noisy community-contributed text (Tatoeba) and formal legal documents (UDHR). \unilid demonstrates superior domain robustness, \emph{more than doubling} the Macro F1 of \fasttext on Tatoeba (0.414 vs. 0.160).
 These results evince the generalization abilities of the \unilid approach, particularly for short, informal inputs, which is a domain in which current SOTA systems struggle.